 The Facet/Filter tab is one of the main ways of exploring your data: displaying the patterns and trends in your data, and helping you narrow your focus and modify that data.
 Facets and filters are explained more in Exploring data.

-In the interface, you will see three buttons: “Refresh,” “Reset all,” and “Remove all.”
-Refreshing your facets will ensure you are looking at the latest information about each facet, if you have changed the counts or eliminated some options, for example.
+Refreshing your facets will ensure you are looking at the latest information about each facet, for example if you have changed the counts or eliminated some options.

-Resetting your facets will remove any inclusion or exclusion you may have set - the facet options will stay in the sidebar, but your view settings will be reset.
+Resetting your facets will remove any inclusion or exclusion you may have set - the facet options will stay in the sidebar, but your view settings will be undone.

 Removing your facets will clear out the sidebar entirely.
 If you have written custom facets using expressions, these will be lost.

-You can preserve your facets and filters for future use by copying a Permalink.
+You can preserve your facets and filters for future use by copying a.

 Project history gets saved when you export a project archive, and restored when you import that archive to a new installation of OpenRefine.